 Eligibility, application & selection processes

-The program is open to any continuing appointment faculty member at the University of Toronto who is/will be scheduled to teach a new or existing CEL or CER course in the 2021-2022 academic year.
+The program is open to any continuing appointment faculty member at the University of Toronto who is/will be scheduled to teach a new or existing CEL or CER course.

 The fellowship programs strives for diversity in terms of identities, disciplines, campuses and approaches to teaching CEL/CER courses.
 We prefer to have at least one representative from each of the following disciplines: Humanities, Social Sciences, Physical Sciences and Life Sciences.
 We also hope to have one representative from each campus.
 Applications will be assessed by a committee of experienced CEL faculty and staff from the Centre for Community Partnerships.

 - current Curriculum Vitae (CV)